skip to main content

 Where can I watch the NASCAR race today?

-NASCAR races air across FOX and NBC channels, depending on the series and time of year.
-For exact Cup Series channel details, visit our NASCAR schedule.
+NASCAR races now air across a wide range of channels and streaming services, with coverage varying by series and time of year.
+For today’s exact Cup Series channel details, visit our NASCAR schedule.

 Can I watch NASCAR on Roku?

 Yes, you can watch NASCAR races on Roku devices using the FOX Sports and NBC Sports apps with a TV provider login.
-Peacock and live TV streaming services—like Hulu + Live TV, Sling TV, and YouTube TV—also offer ways to watch NASCAR on Roku.
+Amazon Prime Video, Max, Peacock, and live TV streaming services also offer ways to watch NASCAR on Roku.

 Is there an app to watch NASCAR live?

-Yes, you can watch live track and in-car cameras using the NASCAR mobile app.
-But to watch the main NASCAR broadcast, you’ll need a TV provider subscription that carries FOX Sports and NBC Sports channels.
-The Peacock app also streams live NASCAR action when races air on NBC.
+Yes, you can watch select race coverage using the NASCAR mobile app.
+But to watch live broadcasts, you’ll need a TV provider subscription that carries each series’ official channels.
+Also, live in-car coverage now streams exclusively on Max.

-Our sports experts spent over ten hours researching and testing the best ways to watch NASCAR.
-We examined NASCAR coverage across the most popular cable, satellite, and live TV streaming services and assessed mobile viewing options.
-Ultimately, we based our provider recommendations on channel availability, pricing, and additional sports and entertainment coverage.
+Our sports experts have spent multiple seasons following and testing NASCAR TV coverage across cable, satellite, and streaming services.
+For this guide, we researched the 2025 NASCAR TV schedule to determine the best viewing options.
+Ultimately, we based our provider recommendations on channel availability, pricing, and added sports coverage.

 Check out our How We Rank page to learn more about our methods.